What is the repo rate?

 Read more in the Monetary Policy Report

-The Executive Board of the Riksbank normally makes decisions on monetary policy six times a year.
+The Executive Board of the Riksbank normally makes decisions on monetary policy five times a year.
 The interest rate decision is announced in conjunction with the publication of the Monetary Policy Report, which describes the deliberations taken by the Riksbank in the process of deciding upon an appropriate monetary policy.

 The repo rate back in time